Master of Education in Curriculum and Instruction - Emphasis in Children's Literature

 Online Education at Penn State

 Penn State has a history of 100+ years of distance education and more than a decade of experience in online learning.
-We strive to create an online learning environment that brings you as close to the face-to-face experience as possible.
+We create an online learning environment that offers you the same quality education our residential students experience in a face-to-face setting.
 You will even be able to access one of the leading university research libraries in North America - Penn State's University Libraries system, which holds more than 5 million volumes and 68,000 serials.
 You can search the online catalog and review databases as if you were sitting at a terminal in any Penn State library.
 Learn more about Penn State World Campus.